The 50 Most Dangerous Bugs in America

 Asian Giant Hornets

-Meet the asian giant hornet, the largest and deadliest hornet in the world.
+Meet the Asian giant hornet, the largest and deadliest hornet in the world.
 Reportedly found in Virginia and Illinois, this monster holds such a powerful venom that it can destroy red blood cells and cause a human’s kidneys to shut down.
-In 2013, Chinese citizens suffered 42 deaths and 1,675 injuries at the hands of these giant bugs.
+In 2013, Chinese citizens suffered 42 deaths and 1,675 injuries at the hands of these giant bugs, according to CNN.

 The hobo spider became ubiquitous throughout the United States with the help of railways (thus giving the spider its name).
 Though they won’t attack unless they are defending themselves, their bites can cause long-lasting headaches, bone and joint pain, muscle weakness, and hallucinations.
 Though hobo spiders are venomous, scientists have found that the creatures tend to only use their venom on prey.